mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 We now need to tell atlas where our data is.
 We do this with the `atlas init` command.
 We'll also tell atlas that we're working with metagenome data, and that we want atlas to do assembly with megahit.
-(you could definitely use a different assembler!
-We're using megahit here because it uses the least ram and takes the least amount of time.)
+You could definitely use a different assembler!
+We're using megahit here because it uses the least RAM and takes the least amount of time.

 ```
 atlas init data/ --assembler megahit --data-type metagenome